tsimeonov/Computer-Science/iOS & Swift Bootcamp/Section 9 iOS App Design/section_9.md

 - Learn about design patterns and use the Model View Controller pattern.
 - Learn about Swift Functions that can have outputs.
 - Understand immutability.

+---

+<h5>Setting up the Quizzler Project and SWhowing the Questions</h5>

+---